RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 | *P2v2* |  2 | 7.50 |   250 |   152 |   264 |
 | *P3v2* |  4 |14.00 |   250 |   305 |   529 |

-You can see here that Windows tiers can get very expensive but also _very_ performant.
-A Windows P3 function will serve more than 900 requests per second.
+You can see here that Windows tiers can get very expensive but also very performant.
+A Windows P3v2 function will serve more than 900 requests per second.

 ### "P*v3" tiers

-These are the best newest in the Azure app service plans.
+The P\*v3 tiers represent the latest and best Azure app service plans.
-They perform better than the P2 counterparts and they allow for "reservation" (long term discounts) if you commit to use them for one or three years (the longer the commitment, the stronger the discount).
-This makes them a very good fit when you know you are going to need app services in the next year (even if not for the same purposes as today: nothing prevents you from buying an app service now and use it with different domain names in the future, while still taking advantage of the same discount.)
+They offer superior performance compared to the v2 counterparts and allow for long-term reservation discounts if committed for one or three years.
+This makes them an excellent choice when future app service requirements are known, even if not necessarily for the same purposes as the present.

-Findings for the  P\*V*3* functions:
+Findings for the  P\*v*3* functions:

 ### Linux tiers